Uni-Structures was looking beyond now and needed a machine that could add more streams of revenue for the future

 A laser wasn't Uni-Structures' only option.
 But ultimately they were looking for something that would give them the capabilities they needed today, but would also allow for the most growth potential tomorrow.

-With the previous solution adding in additional just was difficult but with the laser's speed and flexibility it is much easier.
+With the previous solution adding an additional job was difficult but with the laser's speed and flexibility it is much easier.
 "We used to have to work to fit an extra job on the router's schedule.
 But now, if we need an extra part cut, the guys say, 'no problem.
 We'll be back with the part in five minutes'," Mays said.

 But the biggest advantage is that the laser opened up so many more opportunities.
 They were able to consider what other products Uni-Structures could offer their customers.
 The laser has allowed them to get ahead and stay ahead.